LambdAurora/lambdaurora.github.io/src/tutorials/web/html_css/trick/html_css_only_collapsible.md

 <!--description:Learn how to make a collapsible container with only HTML and CSS.-->

-While making this website, I decided to reduce to the absolute minimum the usage of Javascript.
+While making this website, I decided to challenge myself and reduce to the absolute minimum the usage of Javascript.
 This implied that the navigation on this website **had** to work without Javascript.

 Why?

 Well, Javascript is a powerful tool!
 It can store data and do some processing entirely client-side, which is really useful for some client-side web applications.
-The issue is: some of its applications can be questionable: some will use it to do some tracking on users, which is why some people will choose to disable it.
+There's some issues though, some of its applications can be questionable as some will use it to do some tracking on users, which is why some people choose to disable it.
-It also requires more processing than purely HTML & CSS.
+It also requires more processing than pure HTML & CSS.
-Since, HTML 5 and CSS 3 got released, with always more features: animations, better selectors, and more.
+Since, HTML 5 and CSS 3 got released, with a ton of new features like animations, better selectors, and more stuff.
-A lot of websites continue to use Javascript while not necessarily needing it for every part.
+A lot of websites continue to use Javascript while not necessarily having a need for it it in every parts.

 To come back the the navigation part: this website uses a side navigation, on desktop it's fine.
 Though, on mobile it has some issues, it needs to be hidden away *(collapsed)*.